-We developed the first global dataset of living wages and developed a model to account for the impact of wages on human capital, called the Health Utility of Income (HUI).
+We developed the first global dataset of living wages and developed a model to account for the impact of wages (money) on human capital, called the Health Utility of Income (HUI).
 Thanks to this dataset and method, companies can benchmark globally employees’ wages levels against the living wage baseline and assess their contribution to human capital with the HUI.
 This work has been supported by Novartis.

-Download the Living Wages Global Dataset here.
+Download the latest version of the Living Wages Global Dataset through this article.

 Human capital includes multiples aspects related to people including health, knowledge, skills and income.
 The World Bank formally measures it as the present value of the future earnings of the labor force.
 Income, as part of the employment conditions and environment, has also been recognized by the World Health Organization (WHO) as one among various social determinants of health.
 The WHO showed in particular that income inequalities within a country correlate strongly with the quality of life and life expectancy.
 Put simply, our level of income influences how well and long we live.